 Eleanor Morton is a Scottish stand-up, writer and actor who started doing comedy when she was 18 years old.
 She is also a performer with the award winning London comedy groups Weirdos and Comedian’s Cinema Club.
 Recently she’s become a board member of ACMS, after some more famous and successful comedians were purged.
 That’s how you get ahead, kids.

 Eleanor is based in London and regularly returns to perform in Scotland as well.

 ‘Smart, biting and Funny’ (The Wee Review, ★★★★)

-“A thoroughly enjoyable hour of accomplished and skillful stand-up” The Skinny
+“A thoroughly enjoyable hour of accomplished and skilful stand-up” The Skinny

 ‘Charmingly Whimsical’ The Guardian

 ‘Eleanor Morton is a delight – clever, inventive and super funny’ Josie Long